rscottjohnson/rscottjohnson/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my [Master of Science in Software Engineering at East Carolina University](https://cet.ecu.edu/csci/graduate-programs/ms-in-software-engineering/) (May '21).
+- 🔭 I’ve recently completed my [Master of Science in Software Engineering at East Carolina University](https://cet.ecu.edu/csci/graduate-programs/ms-in-software-engineering/) which I decided to pursue after completing the [Coding Bootcamp at UNC-Chapel Hill].
 - 👯 I’m open to collaborate on a project (or projects) where I can grow both my experience and knowledge.
 - 🤔 I’m interested in learning how to contribute to open source projects.